percona/k8sps-docs/docs/haproxy-conf.md

 === "Listing HAProxy Pod IPs explicitly"

-    You can do it like follows:{.power-number}
+    You can do it like follows: {.power-number}

     1. Find out HAProxy Pods addresses: